php-fig/fig-standards/proposed/package-oriented-autoloader.md

 4. Narrative
 ------------

-Given the below example implementation, and a `foo/bar` package of classes on disk at the following paths ...
+Given the below example general-purpost implementation, and a `foo/bar` package of classes on disk at the following paths ...

     /path/to/packages/foo/bar/
         src/